How to Rectify the Snipping Tool Not Working Error on Windows 10 and 11?

 Fix 5: Search the Software Conflicting System Functions

 Sometimes, the Snipping Tool not working Windows 10 issue happens since some software conflicts with the device system badly.
-This can be some new software that you installed into the device that is incompatible with Snipping Tool.
+This can be some new software that you installed on the device that is incompatible with Snipping Tool.
 You should find which one it is to remove or reconfigure the software.

 How to do this?